Creating Predictors

 method, because IMLPredictor

-interface.
+implements the interface.
 This method should be used to dispose any explicitly-managed resources used by the predictor.
 If a predictor does not have any explicitly-managed resources to dispose, then the predictor should hide the Dispose

 method using interface hiding: